 EFTs are generally caused by relay-contact bounce or the interruption of inductive loads.
 Surge transients often result from lightning strikes (direct strike or an indirect strike which induce voltages and currents), or the switching of power systems, including load changes and short circuit switching.
 These transients are often encountered in industrial environments, such as factory automation and power-grid systems.

-If the surge transients, high-energy content is characterized by long pulse duration and slow decaying pulse power.
+In the event of surge transients, high-energy content is characterized by long pulse duration and slow decaying pulse power.
 The electrical energy of a transient that is dumped into the internal protection cells of a transceiver is converted into thermal energy, which heats and destroys the protection cells, thus destroying the transceiver.
-Figure 36 shows the large differences in transient energies for single ESD, EFT, surge transients, and an EFT pulse train that is commonly applied during compliance testing.
+Figure 21 shows the large differences in transient energies for single ESD, EFT, surge transients, and an EFT pulse train that is commonly applied during compliance testing.